Rhytidarex buddlei

 Rhytidarex buddlei is a species of land snail belonging to the family Rhytididae.
-It is endemic to Moekawa / South West Island of Manawatāwhi / Three Kings Islands, New Zealand, and is at risk of extinction, with only between 50-100 individuals thought to be alive.
+It is endemic to Moekawa / South West Island of Manawatāwhi / Three Kings Islands, New Zealand, and is at risk of extinction, with only between 50 and 100 individuals thought to be alive.

 Description

 In the original description, Powell described the species as below:

 Shell very large, larger than any other known species, thin and depressed with rapidly increasing whorls.
 Whorls 4½, including a protoconch of 1½ whorls (worn in only specimen).
 Periphery narrowly rounded, scarcely carinated.
 Umbilicus deep, gradate, one-sixth major diaimeter of the base.
 Surface badly worn but showing on the dorsal surface dense radial wrinkle-striae becoming malleated over the later whorls.
 The base from below the periphery is more or less smooth as in johnsoni.
 Spire about one-third height of shell.
 Traces of a thin brownish epidermis remain.

 The shells of the species have a diameter of between 51-64 mm, and a height of 29 mm, making the species the largest known member across the genera of Rhytidarex, Rhytida and Amborhytida.
 The species can be differentiated from R. johnsoni due to its size, and by having more tight wound coiling and wider umbilicus.